bondxue/FRE-7871-News-Analytics-and-Machine-Learning/midterm_prepare.md

 Then, each subset is used to train a model, and the final predictions are made through voting or averaging the component models.

 Bagging is performed in parallel.

+### What is order book ?

+An order book is an electronic list of buy and sell orders for a specific security or financial instrument organized by price level.
+An order book lists the number of shares being bid or offered at each price point, or market depth.

+### Explain how a ROC curve works.

+The ROC curve is a graphical representation of the contrast between true positive rates and the false positive rate at various thresholds.
+It’s often used as a proxy for the trade-off between the sensitivity of the model (true positives) vs the fall-out or the probability it will trigger a false alarm (false positives).